A [Checklist] For What To Pack For Tulum

 Headlamp

 For walking or cycling at night.
-There are no streetlights on Bead road, so a headlamp or a torch is essential.
+There are no streetlights on the beach road, so a headlamp or a torch is essential.

 Waterproof phone case